chrissilb/demoproductionsystem/README.md

 ## Installation
 See https://github.com/chrissilb/escframework#installation

-The project is not compile-clean until "Maven generate-sources" is executed in order to generate interfaces.
+The project is not compile-clean until "Maven generate-sources" is executed in order to generate the component interfaces.

 ## Usage